 What is the currency like in China?

-The official term for the currency in China is Renminbi which translates to People’s Currency, and is abbreviated as RMB.
+Renminbi is the name of China’s currency, which translates to People’s Currency, and is abbreviated as RMB.
 However, the most common name for the currency that is known by most globally is the Yuan, which can be seen abbreviated as CNY.

 This may be slightly confusing that there is one sole currency with multiple names, but that’s just the way it is.